-Join Kevin Skoglund for an in-depth discussion in this video Buffer overflows, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Buffer overflows, part of Programming Foundations: Web Security (2014).

 - In this movie, we'll talk about buffer overflows.…These are also sometimes called stack overflows,…or overruns.…In low-level programming languages,…like C, C++, and Objective-C,…the programmer has control over memory allocation.…They allocate memory with a fixed size,…and then assign data to it.…User input should be the same size…as the space that the programmer's allocated for it.…But if it's not, if it's too large,…then it overflows the boundaries assigned to it.…And potentially, it overwrites part of a block of memory…that's being used for something else.…